ShadiGhaneem/PokemonsGame_4/README.md

 ### Task :
+-  We are asked to design a “Pokemon game” in which given a weighted graph,  a set of “Agents” should be located on it so they could “catch” as many “Pokemons” as possible and  implementing our UI that will draw graphs, Pokemons and Agents.

+### Overview
 - This assignment was based by  directed weighted graph with graph's algorithms.
--  We are asked to design a “Pokemon game” in which given a weighted graph,  a set of “Agents” should be located on it so they could “catch” as many “Pokemons” as possible and  implementing our UI that will draw graphs, Pokemons and Agents.

 - we implement a GameData structure that will communicate with the server, and make updates to the game.
 - we also impelment Agent behaviour each Agent has it's own thread and will decide when to call "Move", each agent will also decide what his next action should be.